 Public libraries form a critical foundation of the world’s social infrastructure.
-With over 380,000 around the world, they provide spaces and services that welcome all members of society, foster personal exploration and growth, and uplift communities.
-This research aims to generate new insights and approaches for strengthening the public library’s position as an essential actor in building informed societies and driving community development.
-Our focus is on digital technologies and opportunities for transformative changes within the library sector.
+With over 400,000 worldwide, they provide spaces and services that welcome all members of society, foster personal exploration and growth, and uplift communities.
+To accomplish this, libraries need to continually innovate to proactively respond to changing societal dynamics.

 - Misinformation Escape Room

 - Leveraging Use of Open Data by Public Library Staff for Community Benefit

 - Public Libraries and Open Data Survey